China 2185: Plot synopsis

 Ultimately, China's political leader shuts down the national power system to eliminate the Republic of Huaxia.
-The leader engages the original Mao digital clone in conversation, and finds the original clone to be earthly, earnest, and visionary.
-The original Mao clone offers a frank assessment of Mao's own revolutionary successes and failures.
+The power cycle destroys many industrial systems and cause a great loss of life, but the country is preserved.
+The president orders China's SSBNs to fire missiles without warheads at the Pacific Ocean to demonstrate China's nuclear capability should any other power still attempt to attack China.
+The leader engages the digital Mao, Brain 6, in conversation, and finds the original clone to be earthly, earnest, and visionary, albeit a little amused at Brain 2's actions.
+She's surprised that it wasn't Mao, but a normal old man that tried to destroy the country.
+Mao offers a frank assessment of his own revolutionary successes and failures.
 He criticizes the preservation of his corpse as excessively superstitious but simultaneously observes that a cult of personality has always been a means to govern China in difficult times.
-The story ends with digital Mao's admonition that any attempt at immortality is futile because "immortality is mortality".
+Mao admonishes that any attempt at immortality is futile because "eternal life is just eternal death".